nuagenetworks/nuage-metroae/Documentation/UPGRADE_SA.md

 2. Predeploy the new VSD node.

-     `./metro-ansible vsd_predeploy -vvvv`
+     `metroae vsd_predeploy -vvvv`

      The new VSD node is now up and running; it is not yet configured.

-     **Troubleshooting**: If you experience a failure, delete the new node by executing the command `./metro-ansible vsd_sa_upgrade_destroy`, then re-execute the predeploy command.
+     **Troubleshooting**: If you experience a failure, delete the new node by executing the command `metroae vsd_sa_upgrade_destroy`, then re-execute the predeploy command.
 Do NOT run `vsd_destroy` as this command destroys the "old" VM which is not what we want to do here.

 3. Deploy the new VSD node.

-     `./metro-ansible vsd_sa_upgrade_deploy -vvvv`
+     `metroae vsd_sa_upgrade_deploy -vvvv`

      The VSD node is upgraded.

      **Troubleshooting**: If you experience a failure before the VSD install script runs, re-execute the command.
-If it fails a second time or if the failure occurs after the VSD install script runs, destroy the VMs (either manually or with the command `./metro-ansible vsd_sa_upgrade_destroy`) then re-execute the deploy command.
+If it fails a second time or if the failure occurs after the VSD install script runs, destroy the VMs (either manually or with the command `metroae vsd_sa_upgrade_destroy`) then re-execute the deploy command.
 Do NOT run `vstat_destroy` for this step.

 4. Set the VSD upgrade complete flag.

-     `./metro-ansible vsd_upgrade_complete -vvvv`
+     `metroae vsd_upgrade_complete -vvvv`

      The upgrade flag is set to complete.